rayozerets/mongoose-previous/README.md

-# mongoose-previous
+Mongoose Previous Data is a mongoose plugin with which you can get the previous data.
+For example after update or after save some data.

-Mongoose Previous Data
+Installation